Diaphragmatic hernia repair - congenital

 Diaphragmatic hernia - surgery

-Congenital diaphragmatic hernia (CDH) repair is surgery to correct an opening or space in a baby's diaphragm.
+Congenital diaphragmatic hernia (CDH) repair is surgery to close an opening or space in a baby's diaphragm.
 This opening is called a hernia.
 It is a rare type of birth defect.
 Congenital means the problem is present at birth.

 The surgery is done while your child is under general anesthesia (asleep and not able to feel pain).
 The surgeon usually makes a cut (incision) in the belly under the upper ribs.
 This allows the organs in the area to be reached.
 The surgeon gently pulls these organs down into place through the opening in the diaphragm and into the abdominal cavity.

 In less severe cases, the surgery can be done using smaller incisions in the chest.
 A small video camera called a thoracoscope is placed through one of the incisions.
 This allows the surgeon to view inside the chest.
 Instruments to repair the hole in the diaphragm are placed through the other incisions.

 In either type of operation, the surgeon repairs the hole in the diaphragm.
 If the hole is small, it may be repaired with stitches.
-Or, a piece of plastic patch is used to cover the hole.
+Otherwise, an artificial patch is used to cover the hole.

 Why the Procedure Is Performed

 The diaphragm is a muscle.
 It is important for breathing.
 It separates the chest cavity (where the heart and lungs are) from the belly area.